The Protector (1985 film): Box office

-Reception
+Critical response

 Contemporary reviews for the film were mixed.
 Rick Kogan of the Chicago Tribune was positive, calling the film "an interesting combination of adventure film clichés and pleasant surprises".
 He mentioned the "style and invention" of the action scenes, as well as the "fresh and clean if not terribly high budget look" created by director James Glickenhaus.
 He found Chan to be "a most likeable actor" while Aiello "ma[de] for a perfect partner."
 Trade magazine Variety was also positive, writing that the opening speedboat chase "rival[ed] James Bond pictures for elaborate thrills" and that the film was elevated by "the tongue-in-cheek humor running throughout" as well as Chan's "superhuman acrobatics".
 Video Review praised "a superior martial-arts-oriented adventure" tailored to bring Chan into the mainstream like Chuck Norris' Code of Silence, but opined that mangled English made it a harder watch than it should have been.

 Jon Pareles of the New York Times wrote that "[t]he movie has an adequate budget but few original ideas."
 Although he noted that it had "comparatively few straight fight scenes" relative to Chan's previous efforts, he accepted that "[e]xcept for a dud of a climactic hand-to-hand between Mr. Chan and Mr. Wallace, the action stays snappy — and far better than Mr. Chan's attempts to emote."
 Jan Herman of the New York Daily News wrote that "[t]he movie opens with vivid scenes in the South Bronx and Manhattan, and a speedboat-cum-helicopter chase down the East River.
 But then things get pretty dry."
 He complained that the film suffered from a "lack of chopsocky" and Chan's "barely comprehensible" English.

 Desmond Ryan of The Philadelphia Inquirer criticized Chan's decision to work with the director of The Exterminator, noting that while "Glickenhaus has cleaned up his act somewhat", he still pandered to the audience's "Bernie Goetz fantasies".
 Lou Cedrone of the Baltimore Evening Sun was negative, noting that Jackie Chan "is given no chance to show his stuff".
 He complained that "the film is busy with stunts, but that's all they are", and a "chase, which at this point in movie history is instant yawn".
 He complained about cliches such as villains "involved in the usual dope running" and "a madman armed with a chainsaw", concluding that "The Protector is, by turn, obvious then embarrassing."